 Downing Street was originally built by a well-known rogue from the civil war era.
-George Downing was a confident of Oliver Cromwell and rose to become his intelligence chief.
-When Cromwell died in 1658, Downing realised that his cushy lifestyle was coming to a end, and went cap in hand to Charles II for another job.
+George Downing rose to become his intelligence chief under Cromwell, but when he died in 1658 he realised that his cushy lifestyle was coming to a end, and went cap in hand to Charles II for another job.

 Charles II was naturally reluctant to employ an enemy of his father – but needed his insider’s knowledge of Parliament.
 So Downing quickly rose up the ranks and gained a lot wealth.